Intern International Centre for Counter-Terrorism (ICCT)

-ICCT’s work focuses on themes at the intersection of countering violent extremism and terrorism and criminal justice sector responses, as well as human rights related aspects of counter-terrorism.
+The focus of ICCT’s work is on themes at the intersection of countering violent extremism and terrorism and criminal justice sector responses, as well as human rights related aspects of counter-terrorism.
 The centre connects experts, policymakers, civil society actors and practitioners from different fields by providing a platform for productive collaboration, practical analysis, and exchange of experiences and expertise, with the ultimate aim of identifying innovative and comprehensive approaches to preventing and countering terrorism.

-to support its The Hague office for a period of six months as of 25 February 2019.
-He or she will be primarily responsible for providing assistance to ICCT’s team in its day-to-day functioning.
-This concerns communication, logistical and secretarial tasks as well as research and project support.
-Communication tasks include contributing to online communication, such as ICCT’s social media accounts, monthly newsletters and website and external communication with ICCT’s partners and visitors.
-Other duties may include editing ICCT’s publications, assisting with the organisation of events, assisting in background research on a range of topics, and other ad hoc tasks.
+ICCT is seeking an intern to support its activities.
+He or she will be primarily responsible for providing assistance to ICCT’s team, particularly on a project on the role of traditional leaders in enhancing resilience to violent extremism in West Africa.
+Responsibilities will include research and project support, data entry and analysis, in addition to communication, logistical and secretarial tasks.
 This multitude of responsibilities will require the intern to be highly organised and independent with the ability to communicate effectively.
 The successful applicant should expect to gain direct exposure to the counter-terrorism work of a dynamic think tank at the intersection of security, politics and development.

 Tasks and responsibilities